2012- : Drew University. Director of Writing Across the Curriculum, Professor of English.

 - Jamieson, Sandra.
-“How can/should/do our expectations of students’ and academics’ intertextuality practices differ?”
+“Shouldn’t our expectations of students’ and academics’ intertextuality practices differ?”
 Student Plagiarism in Higher Education, edited by Diane Pecorari and Philip Shaw.
-Collection under contract with Taylor & Francis/Routledge Research in Higher Education Series (co-published with the Society for Research into Higher Education), Abingdon, UK.
-Publication date tbd.
+Taylor & Francis/Routledge Research in Higher Education Series (co-published with the Society for Research into Higher Education), Abingdon, UK.
+2018

 WORK IN PROGRESS/UNDER CONSIDERATION (in order of expected publication date)